simranjit-uc/Cisco-Software-Suggestion-Python/README.md

 # Cisco-SW-Suggestion
 Grab details on Cisco's software recommendations for different platforms.
-This program interacts with Cisco's Software Suggestion API over OAuth2.0 framework and captures details on Cisco's recommended softwares for different platforms.
+This Python program interacts with Cisco's Software Suggestion API over OAuth2.0 framework and captures details on Cisco's recommended softwares for different platforms.
 ## Prerequisites
 - Python 3.x
 - Client ID and Password for the App registered on Cisco's API Console